Anthony DiNozzo: Special Agent Leroy Jethro Gibbs

 Through flashbacks in the episode "Baltimore", it is shown that Tony first met Gibbs in 2001 when, as a Baltimore PD officer, Tony arrested an undercover Gibbs while they were investigating the same suspect in different cases.
 When Tony realized that his partner was corrupt, Gibbs took the opportunity to recruit Tony to NCIS and became a mentor to him.

 Tony greatly respects Gibbs and claims to have a mentor/protégé or father/son relationship with him, a feeling supported by the "tough love" Gibbs often demonstrates.
-Tony is easily riled when it seems that Gibbs has a new favorite and tries desperately to win back favor.
 Gibbs has the tendency to smack Tony on the back of the head whenever he says or does something inappropriate, starting with the last flashback sequence of "Baltimore".
 Tony tolerates being smacked only by Gibbs, reacting angrily when this is done by Todd and Ziva.
 When Gibbs starts "being nice" in the episode "Kill Ari (Part 1)", Tony irritates Gibbs until he elicits a slap to the back of the head.

-Tony prides himself on knowing many of the confusing military terms, acronyms, and slang that Gibbs regularly spouts and mimics them.
-Tony explains this jargon to others (serving as exposition), as well as Gibbs's unorthodox interrogation techniques, often accurately predicting Gibbs's next moves.
-After Gibbs personally appoints Tony as his replacement at the end of season three, Tony tries to emulate Gibbs's leadership style, though he adds "campfire discussions" (an impromptu sharing of current information among his fellow agents).
+Tony prides himself on knowing many of the military terms, acronyms, and slang that Gibbs regularly mimics.
+Tony explains these to others (serving as exposition), as well as Gibbs's unorthodox interrogation techniques, often accurately predicting Gibbs's next moves.
 Throughout the first several seasons, Tony's coworkers remark that he is becoming more and more like Gibbs, much to Tony's annoyance.

 Emotionally scarred when his relationship with Jeanne Benoit ends, Tony begins confiding in Gibbs on personal issues, especially after DiNozzo Sr. is introduced in season seven and the frosty love-hate relationship between father and son is revealed.
 Gibbs confronts DiNozzo Sr. about his lifelong neglect of his son and calls Tony the best young agent with whom he has ever worked.
 Although he thinks very little of DiNozzo Sr., Gibbs does encourage the two to repair their relationship.
-As of season ten, Gibbs and DiNozzo Sr. appear to be on friendly terms.
+As of season ten, Gibbs and DiNozzo Sr. are on friendlier terms.